Willie Williams (cornerback, born 1942)

-Willie Albert Williams (born December 29, 1941) is a former American football defensive back in the National Football League (NFL) for the New York Giants, as well as the Oakland Raiders of the American Football League (AFL).
+Willie Albert Williams (December 29, 1942 – September 25, 2015) is an American former professional football player who was a defensive back in the National Football League (NFL) for the New York Giants, as well as the Oakland Raiders of the American Football League (AFL).
+He played college football for the Grambling State Tigers and was selected in the eighth round of the 1965 NFL draft.
 He led the NFL in interceptions in 1968, and was selected to the Pro Bowl the following season.
-Williams played college football at Grambling State University and was drafted in the eighth round of the 1965 NFL Draft.
 After playing nine seasons with the NFL and the AFL, Williams played two seasons with The Hawaiians of the World Football League in 1974 and 1975.
+Williams died on September 25, 2015.